rajatvd/rajatvd.github.io/_posts/2018-09-30-Generating-Words-From-Embeddings.md

   - Only the top $k=3$ words are expanded at each time step.
   - Of the resulting words at the next time step, only the top $k$ words are kept.

-To make the network generate _original_ or new words, I added some noise to the embedding of the input word.
+To make the network generate new words, I added some noise to the embedding of the input word.
 In the example diagram, some noise is added to the embedding vector of the word _musical_, and then passed through the model.
 Performing beam search generated the word _melodynamic_, which seems to sound similar in meaning to the word _musical_, but is also an original word (it isn't present in the vocabulary for GloVe vectors).

 Passing the same embedding with a beam size of 20 yields the following words: